CompCogNeuro/CompCogNeuro.github.io/content/book.md

 +++
-Categories = ["Leabra", "Textbooks"]
+Categories = ["Leabra", "Textbooks", "Computational Cognitive Neuroscience"]
 +++

 ## Computational Cognitive Neuroscience

+This is an open and free textbook based on the [[Leabra]] framework, which has been published in various forms going back to [[@^OReillyMunakata00]].
+See [[CCN Intro]] for a newer version based on the [[Axon]] framework which is a successor to Leabra, and forms the basis for all the other content on this website.

-This is an open and free textbook available for download in a variety of formats:
+This book is available for download in a variety of formats:

 * [PDF](https://github.com/CompCogNeuro/book/releases/latest/download/ccnbook_ed5.pdf) --- This version has the best formatting.